How to Reverse Fatty Liver Disease Naturally.

 9. Minimize Stress.

-Stress doesn't only play havoc with your mood it plays with your hormones, appetite, and metabolism too.
+Stress doesn't only play havoc with your mood, it also plays havoc with your hormones, appetite, and metabolism.
 Ongoing stress can send cortisol levels through the roof, triggering fat storage around your organs, including your liver.

 How to Lower Stress Naturally?